NaveenDanj/midnight/docs/compiler-architecture.md

 ## Build System Notes

-`build.zig` currently:
+`build.zig`:

 - defines the reusable `midnight` module at `src/root.zig`
 - defines the CLI executable at `src/main.zig`
-- configures LLVM include and library paths through `llvm-config`
+- configures LLVM include and library paths through `llvm-config` (non-Windows), or `-Dllvm-root=<path>` / `-Dllvm-lib-name=<name>` on Windows
-- exposes `zig build run`
-- exposes `zig build test`
+- exposes `zig build run` and `zig build test`

+Release builds (`.github/workflows/release.yml`) produce Linux and Windows x86_64 archives on tagged GitHub Releases, bundling the compiled binary together with the LLVM shared library/DLL it links against.

 ## Current Architectural Constraints

 - diagnostics are still error-set driven, not structured diagnostic objects
 - control-flow and return analysis are still shallow compared to a CFG-based design
 - some IR instruction variants exist ahead of complete backend support
+- module compilation into separate object files is implemented for the LLVM backend only
 - the sample programs under `src/data/` mix stable coverage examples with experimental inputs